JuliaPluto/HypertextLiteral.jl/docs/src/index.md

 This package provides a Julia string literal, `htl`, and macro `@htl` that return an object that can be rendered to `MIME"text/html"` displays.
-These macros support context-senstive interpolation sensible to the needs of HTML generation.
+These macros support context-sensitive interpolation sensible to the needs of HTML generation.

     using HypertextLiteral

-We use [NarrativeTest][nt] to ensure our examples are correct.
+We use `NarrativeTest.jl` to ensure our examples are correct.
 After each command is a comment with the expected output.
 This tool ensures the README can be validated by running `./test/runtests.jl`.
 To enhance readability, we define the following macro.

     macro print(expr)
         :(display("text/html", $expr))
     end

-## Introduction to Hypertext Literal

 `HypertextLiteral` provides an `htl` string literal and equivalent `@htl` macro that implement contextual escaping and expression